martin-ger/esp_wifi_repeater/README.md

 For some reasons that I still do not understand, the firmware compiled with the V2.0.0 SDK fails to start on some ESP-01 modules.
 If you experience these problem, use the files from the directory firmware_sdk_1.5.4 instead (addresses 0x00000 and 0x40000).

+If your downloaded firmware doesn't start properly, please check with the enclosed checksums whether the binary files are possibly corrupted.

 # Usage
 The Firmware starts with the following default configuration:
 - ssid: ssid, password: password